nv-morpheus/Morpheus/docs/source/cloud_deployment_guide.md

 -   Replace **<YOUR_RELEASE_NAME>** with the name you want.

 For reference, the Morpheus SDK Client install pipeline command template is provided.
-Let's take a closer look at this when running [example workflows](#example-workflows), but for now, let's proceed to the next step.
+We will examine this further in the [example workflows](#example-workflows) section, but for now, let's proceed to the next step.

 ```bash
 helm install --set ngc.apiKey="$API_KEY" \